-4. Argentina and Germany are in the championship
+4. Germany defeated Argentina in the championship

 Four of the world's best teams made it to the quarterfinals.
 But Brazil, the favorite team coming in to the tournament, suffered a shocking 7-1 loss to Germany, allowing the most goals ever in a World Cup semi-final.